Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Numerical Experiments

 For ONP-MF, we check whether the current iterate is `sufficiently' nonnegative, using

 All EM-like algorithms, EM-ONMF included, were run until cluster assignment did not change for two consecutive iterations.
 The initial centroids were randomly selected among the data points.
-For each experiment, a number of 30 repetitions was executed in random conditions both for ONMF and EM-like algorithms.
-In the image experiments, we will display the best solution obtained (w.r.t.\@ the error) among the 30 solutions hence obtained.
-All experiments were run on an Intel$^{\textrm{\textregistered}}$ Core{\texttrademark}2 Duo CPU @2.40GHz with 6GB of RAM.
+For each experiment, a number of 30 repetitions was executed in random conditions both for ONMF and EM-like algorithms (except for the synthetic data sets where we only performed 10 as in Section~\ref{which}).
+In the image experiments, we will display the best solution obtained, i.e, with the lowest error.
+All experiments were run on an Intel$^{\textrm{\textregistered}}$ Core{\texttrademark} i7-2630QM quad core CPU @2.00GHz with 8GB of RAM.